exp-table/hyena/README.md

 **Warning**

-It should be noted that unpacking the crystal (payload) produces an array whose elements order is in reverse w.r.t the elements that were added.
+It should be noted that unpacking the payload produces an array whose elements order is in reverse w.r.t the elements that were added.

 ## Installation